 In negotiations, you may have to budge on your salary expectations.

 If you find yourself in an interview where you absolutely must be the first to give a number, you want to err on the side of overshooting.
 Getz says there's no calculation that applies in all scenarios--such as upping your salary by 20%--though in most negotiations you want to aim at the high end of the range you have in mind.

 Your number should be based on your salary requirements, the available market data, and your own evaluation of what the job responsibilities truly are.

 In their book The 3-D Negotiation, negotiation experts David Lax and James Sebenius recommend making a "non-offer offer," or a statement that can anchor the discussion in your favor without seeming extreme.
 Instead of saying, "I deserve $80,000," you can say, "Correct me if I'm wrong, but I've heard people like me typically earn $80,000 to $90,000."

-Whatever number you come up with, it needs to be big enough that you'll be satisfied if the company were to immediately agree.
-Sometimes, job seekers are disappointed when they put out a figure and the employer quickly agrees to it, as it can be a sign that they could've aimed even higher.
+Whatever salary number you come up with, it needs to be big enough that you'll be satisfied if the company were to immediately agree in the interview.
+Sometimes, job seekers are disappointed when they put out a figure and the employer quickly agrees to it, as it can be a sign that they could've aimed for an even higher salary.
 "Say a number that's big enough where, if the employer says ‘yes,' you'll be happy," Doody says.